The Verge (2011)

-On a hot, sticky day last August, we were invited to the offices of SB Nation on 5th Avenue in Manhattan, to shoot a complete set of portraits of Joshua Topolsky and the entire team behind one of the most eagerly anticipated consumer technology web sites to launch to date: The Verge.
+On a hot, sticky day back in August 2011, James Bareham was invited to the offices of SB Nation on 5th Avenue in Manhattan, to photograph Joshua Topolsky, Nilay Patel and the entire team behind one of the most eagerly anticipated consumer technology web sites to launch to date: The Verge.

-With the brand new painted logos as the main focal points, the office was turned into a makeshift studio and photo portrait set.
-The props were sensational – vintage technical gadgets of all shapes an sizes, including a mint condition Apple Newton and some truly huge mobile phones.
-The choices for wardrobe were eclectic in the extreme—think MadMen meets Wired – and everyone managed to come up with their own individual look, even if that look was to look like they didn’t have a look.
+With the brand new painted logo as the main focal point, the office was turned into a makeshift studio.
+The props were sensational: vintage technical gadgets of all shapes an sizes, including a mint condition Apple Newton and some truly huge mobile phones.
+The choices for wardrobe were eclectic in the extreme—think MadMen meets Wired.
+Everyone managed to come up with their own individual look, even if that look was to look like they didn’t have a look.